ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 Before testing the Snort 3 multi-threading, configure your system by following these steps:

 1. Configure Grub settings.
-2. Set up the Snort3 rule set.
+2. Set up the Snort 3 rule set.
 3. Download the PCAP files.
 4. Adjust Lua configurations.